juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 Troubleshooting CSI Driver usually involves reading mount pod logs, if [checking mount pod logs in real time](./troubleshooting.md#check-mount-pod) isn't enough, consider deploying an EFK (Elasticsearch + Fluentd + Kibana) stack (or other suitable systems) in Kubernetes Cluster to collect pod logs for query.
 Taking EFK for example:

 - Elasticsearch: index logs and provide a complete full-text search engine, which can facilitate users to retrieve the required data from the log.
-For installation, please refer to the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
+For installation, refer to the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
 - Fluentd: fetch container log files, filter and transform log data, and then deliver the data to the Elasticsearch cluster.
-For installation, please refer to the [official documentation](https://docs.fluentd.org/installation).
+For installation, refer to the [official documentation](https://docs.fluentd.org/installation).
-- Kibana: visual analysis of logs, including log search, processing, and gorgeous dashboard display, etc. For installation, please refer to the [official documentation](https://www.elastic.co/guide/en/kibana/current/install.html).
+- Kibana: visual analysis of logs, including log search, processing, and gorgeous dashboard display, etc. For installation, refer to the [official documentation](https://www.elastic.co/guide/en/kibana/current/install.html).

 Mount pod is labeled `app.kubernetes.io/name: juicefs-mount`.
 Add below config to the Fluentd configuration: